 Planning Your Stay

-Sasakwa, like all Singita properties, operates on a reservations model with availability determined well in advance of peak season dates.
+Sasakwa, like all Singita properties, operates on an essential reservations model with availability determined well in advance of peak season dates.
 Guests targeting the Grumeti River crossing window in June should expect to be planning six to twelve months ahead.
 The property's all-inclusive rate structure means that most in-lodge costs are settled before arrival, simplifying the on-ground experience but requiring that guests clarify what is and is not included at the booking stage.
 Arrival is typically by charter flight into the Grumeti airstrip, with the lodge coordinating transfers from there.
 International routing generally comes through Kilimanjaro or Julius Nyerere airports, with onward connections to the western Serengeti via light aircraft.

 Category Peers